“Atlanta blues” live at Circle Bar

 They have played various local venues like Rare Form, AllWays Lounge, Casa Borrega, Balcony Music Club, Tiptina’s, 30/90, Siberia, Mahogany Jazz Hall, and more.
 They performed monthly for a year-and-half at ‘Tip’s on the Tarmac” at the Louis Armstrong Airport, and have played at the Palmer Park Arts Market, Bach Around the Clock , New Orleans Museum of Art ( NOMA) , Trinity Artist Series. and Live at Aloft.

 Phil is working on finishing up a brand new CD, entitled “St Joe’s Pawnshop Orchestra” recorded at Listen Up!
-Studios and mixed in Phil’s home studio.
+Studios with some of the musicians who have been in his band for the last two years.
+A more pop-oriented CD called “Summer Songs for the Apocalypse” is in the works as well, recorded at Phil’s home studio with guest musicians.

 Phil’s songs combine a European sense of melody and drama with various forms of roots music found in New Orleans’ eclectic music scene.
 The many characters and hairy situations encountered during the travails of a struggling immigrant musician provide a never ending source of inspiration.